harrisj09/Personal-Site/README.md

  # For those who plan on using this web template.
 Credit is appreciated, but not required.
 If you find an issue with the site create a pull request or post an issue.
+Explanations of code will be worked on eventually.

 # Background information about the site